indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 ####[[⬆]](#toc) <a name='scalability'>Scalability:</a>
 * sticky/non-sticky sessions
+* storing sessions in Redis.
 * Horizontal and vertical scaling
 * How to scaling database?
-(Sharding, replaciation(master-slave, master-master).
+(Sharding, replication(master-slave, master-master).
-* For what is messaging?
+* When to use messaging?
 * Hadoop basics.
 * MongoDB, Redis.